iPRoBe-lab/DeepTalk/README.md

 ===============================

 DeepTalk is a deep-learning based vocal style transfer model developed by A. Chowdhury, A. Ross, and P. David, at Michigan State University.
-The model requires a <reference audio> from a <target speaker> and a <sample text> to synthesis speech audio that mimics the vocal identity of the <target speaker> uttering the <sample text>.
+The model requires a reference audio from a target speaker and a sample text to synthesize speech audio that mimics the vocal identity of the target speaker uttering the sample text.

 ![DeepTalk Model](/images/DeepTalk.png)